juliensimon/sagemaker-inference-container-cpu/README.md

 ## What It Does

 - Based on a clean source build of llama.cpp
-- Native integration with the SageMaker SDK and the Graviton3/Graviton4 instances
+- Native integration with the SageMaker SDK and both Graviton3/Graviton4 (ARM64) and Intel Xeon (AMD64) instances
 - Model deployment from the Hugging Face hub or an Amazon S3 bucket
 - Deployment of existing GGUF models
 - Deployment of safetensors models, with automatic GGUF conversion and quantization